patofoto/Demon_Klipper_Essentials_Unified/README.md

 Now do the same for `variable_user_cancel_macro: ""`

 IF YOURE USING A SV08 PRINTER!
-If you are using anyhting else jump down a section to Slicers
+If you are using anyhting else jump down a section to Adaptive Meshing.

 YOU MUST, I REPEAT MUST DISABLE ALL THE SOVOL MACROS BY COMMENTING OUT THE macro.cfg FILE INCLUDE IN THE printer.cfg FILE!
 To do this use a # at the start of the line like this: